Healthy Homes Assessment Pakipaki

 Insulation Pakipaki

-Underfloor and ceiling insulation is a requirement to all rental houses since 1 July 2019.
-Property managers and landlords must ensure that the insulation meets standards that are in line with the latest standard.
-In some instances, an existing insulation on the ceiling or in the sub floor space may require to be replaced or replaced.
+Ceiling and underfloor insulation is a requirement for all rent houses since July 1, 2019.
+Property managers and landlords are required to ensure the insulation meets current quality.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space may need to be added or replaced.

-A well-insulated house can help control condensation and lessen the likelihood of dampness and mould, and it will make an easier task to the house to hold the heat.
+A house that is well-insulated can help control condensation and reduce the chances of mould and dampness and will also make it easier to the home to retain warmth.

-The "R" signifies thermal resistance, and is a measure of how well insulation resists heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation is able to resist heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3